-During this period of brumation, a reptile may not eat, drink, defecate, or move for several weeks.
-They may bury themselves completely underground or go to the darkest, coolest part of their enclosure, and scare you half to death when they don't respond to normal stimuli (i.e. poking and prodding).
-Both males and females can go into this type of hibernation with males usually emerging from their deep sleep before the females.
-They may also brumate at any time throughout the year so this isn't a seasonal behavior.
+Both males and females can go into this type of hibernation, with males usually emerging from their deep sleep before the females.
+They may also brumate at any time throughout the year, so this isn't a seasonal behavior.

 Mammals hibernate and reptiles brumate but there are also differences in the behaviors.
 During hibernation, a mammal is sleeping and does not have to eat or drink.
-But brumation is not a true sleep and they still need to drink water.
-A brumating reptile may have days where they will awake, show some activity, drink water, and then go back to their dormant state.
+But brumation is not a true sleep and the reptile still needs to drink water.
+A brumating reptile may have days where it will awake, show some activity, drink water, and then go back to its dormant state.
 Hibernating mammals, on the other hand, are in a deep sleep where they don't need to eat or drink.
 Chipmunks are one mammal that truly hibernates.

 Why Does a Reptile Brumate?

-Pet reptiles have no reason to brumate but it is an innate behavior, therefore, their body tells them to do it.
-Brumation is a natural thing that is completely safe for your healthy reptile to do.
+Pet reptiles have no reason to brumate but it is an innate behavior, therefore, their bodies tell them to do it.
+Brumation is a natural thing that is completely safe for your healthy reptile.
 In the wild, some reptiles, like bearded dragons, may brumate to avoid cold temperatures and the lack of food and water.
-In captivity, even though their light cycles and food may stay constant day after day, their biological clock may take over and tell their bodies to shut down for awhile.
+In captivity, even though their light cycles and food may stay constant day after day, their biological clocks may take over and tell their bodies to shut down for a while.

-Simply put, yes.
-Make sure your reptile is healthy, free of parasites (both internal and external), and encourage them to defecate (try soaking them in some water and massaging their belly).
-Also, make sure your humidity and temperatures in the enclosure are correct.
-A yearly check-up at the vet wouldn't be a bad idea to make sure their bodies are ready to go into brumation since many reptiles in the wild never re-awaken in the spring from brumation because of an ailment they had when they went into brumation in the winter.
-Thankfully, captive reptiles are usually much healthier than their wild counterparts and we are able to offer them regular veterinary care so brumation risks, while still risky, are lessened.
+Make sure your reptile is healthy, free of parasites (both internal and external), and encourage it to defecate (try soaking your pet in some water and massaging its belly).
+Also, make sure the humidity and temperature in the enclosure are correct.
+A yearly check-up at the vet is a good idea.
+In the wild, a reptile may have an ailment when it goes into brumation in the winter and as a result, may not re-awaken in the spring.
+Thankfully, captive reptiles are usually much healthier than their wild counterparts.
+You will lessen the health risks of brumation with regular veterinary care.